lmucs/cher-ami/go/api.md

             "reason": "no such message in any circle you can see" }

 ## Comment [/messages/{id}/comments/{id}]

 ### Get comment by id [GET]
 Get the comment with the given id.
-Comment must be for a message of a public circle or a private circle to which the current user belongs.
+Comment must be for a message of a public circle or a private circle to which the current user belongs, and the current user must not be blocked from the circle.
 + Request
     + Headers